tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 * Writing of some HTML, CSS, Javascript, &c.
 * Sexy moving visuals and whatnot
 * Website automatically updates with new data from a data feed.

+This is partly for my convenience, but it's mainly because it's worth learning these webby things and because I'd be able to teach them.

+### Selling the data mindset
+It's cool if the project can get people thinking more about how they can use the data science mindset for related things.
+For example, if someone assembled a dataset of preferred olive oils and related it to personality types, it might be fun to comment on what other data could be collected about olive oils or about what would happen if we combined the dataset with a dataset about the olive farms and their weather.

+This sort of commentary is most appropriate for projects where the student worked closely with a specific client organization or where the project is related to the student's own work.

+### Live
+Students should present their projects in person because that's fun.
+Maybe they get like five minutes each because I get bored of long presentations.

 ## General relationship to existing fields
 People with data science mindset want to start studying things in certain